xremap/xremap/README.md

 While Xremap uses `evdev` and `uinput`, which is a lower layer than X11 and Wayland, Xremap also uses X11 or Wayland compositor-specific protocols to support `application` config.
-If you need this feature, make sure you specify the correct binary or `--features` option, and pay attention to the error messages from `xremap`.
+If you need this feature, make sure you use the correct binary or `--features` option, and pay attention to the error messages from `xremap`.

 ## Configuration